How to Use AIMS

 This step is for: all AIMS users.

-- This step must be completed within each business entity profile in your AIMS account that you want the authorized additional user to access.
+- This step must be completed within each business entity profile in an AIMS account.

-- Completing this step in just one business entity profile in your AIMS account does not affect the authorized users for any of the other business entity profiles associated with your AIMS account.
+- Completing this step in just one business entity profile in an AIMS account does not affect the authorized users for any of the other business entities associated with the AIMS account.

 More AIMS Help